Hot for Teacher: Musical style

+The drum solo intro

+The song starts with a roughly 30-second drum solo intro that then leads into the double kick shuffle groove; producer Ted Templeman originally attributed the intro to a "Lamborghini exhaust", while others suggested it was using a drum sequencer.
+In a breakdown video, Drumeo concluded that the intro is built on an electronically triggered Simmons drum kit: for the first 6 bars, Alex Van Halen plays various rudiments such as hertas and paradiddles on a Simmons pad, eventually adding electronically triggered double bass and rototoms.

 Music video

 The music video (directed by Pete Angelus and David Lee Roth, and produced by Jerry Kramer and Glenn Goodwin, choreographed by Vincent Paterson with concept/treatment by Anthony Nasch) was filmed at John Marshall High School, with Phil Hartman performing the voice of Waldo, the video's protagonist.
 Waldo, an awkward boy with large glasses and a bow tie, is put on the school bus by his over-protective mother.
 He is terrified by the unruly kids on the bus; the driver played by Roth, tells him "si'down, Waldo!" as the opening drums begin.
 Along with Waldo, the "kid versions" of Van Halen face the trials and tribulations of grade school.
 Two models appear as teachers in the video, Donna Rupert (1981 Miss Canada pageant runner up), who plays the chemistry teacher, and Norwegian actress Lillian Müller, who plays the Phys Ed teacher.
-Both teachers tear off their dresses to reveal a bikini, to the cheers of the students.
+The Phys teacher tears off her dress to reveal a bikini while the chemistry teacher walks in the classroom wearing a bikini, to the cheers of the students.
 As the kids leave at the end of the school day, the bus driver (again played by Roth) picks them up in a yellow 1932 Ford Phaeton hot rod "school bus," the back of which is emblazoned with "Hot For Teacher."
 At the end of the video, the kids are shown to have grown up to become a gynecologist (Alex Van Halen), a sumo wrestler (Michael Anthony), a psychiatric hospital patient (Eddie Van Halen), and a game show host (Roth).
 Waldo's whereabouts and career are unknown but the video hints at him becoming a pimp, the total opposite of his child self.
 The entire video is intercut with scenes with the band members dressed in orange suits and dancing to the song under a disco ball.